murthymalini/full-stack-web-app-project/README.md

    - mapColors.js : choropleth map
    - scatter.js : creates the scatter plot to show trends across all causes
    - us-states.js : refers to US states with latitude and longitude geo co-ordinates
-   - TO ADD A Config.js
+   - Config.js : To be created and Mapbox access key added

  ### Javascript packages used:
  * Mapbox